-We have lots of these type of events in my area.
+We have lots of these types of events in my area.
 It’s a great way to have organized fun and meet new friends.
 If you are not familiar with the program or church, I recommend calling and asking questions ahead of time.
-Or at the very least take a peek inside when dropping them off to make sure there are no shenanigans going on.
+Or at the very least take a peek inside when dropping them off to make sure no shenanigans are going on.

 Volunteer for a Halloween Event in Your Community

 I love this option!
-Volunteering not only allows for independence, but provides opportunities for your teen to be responsible and giving of their time to others.
-They can learn so many great skills, include the service on their college applications, and acquire community service hours for school if needed as a graduation requirement (like my kids needed!)
+Volunteering not only allows for independence but provides opportunities for your teen to be responsible and giving of their time to others.
+They can learn so many great skills, including the service on their college applications, and acquire community service hours for school if needed as a graduation requirement (like my kids needed!)

 Lastly, let them trick or treat if that’s what they want to do.
 Teens are still kids and let’s face it, they love candy!
 While most cities still allow teens to trick or treat, make sure to check if there are any age restrictions where you live that would prohibit your child from participating.